underscoreio/shapeless-guide/README.md

 # The Type Astronaut's Guide to Shapeless (Working Title)

-Content for my Scala World 2016 workshop on [shapeless][shapeless].
-This is a very early release of this material.
-The title, repo location, and build system are likely to change.

 Copyright 2016 Dave Gurnell.
 Text and diagrams licensed [CC-BY-SA 3.0][text-license].
 Code samples licensed [Apache 2.0][code-license]